AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/marketing-automation/oracle-eloqua.md

 >[!IMPORTANT]
 >
 >The [!DNL Oracle Eloqua] source will be deprecated at the end of May 2025.
-As an alternative, you can use the [[!DNL Data Landing Zone]](../cloud-storage/data-landing-zone.md) source.
+You can use the [[!DNL Data Landing Zone]](../cloud-storage/data-landing-zone.md) in place of the [!DNL Oracle Eloqua] source.

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.